m1 macbook screen crack

 The Webcam Cover Dilemma

 This contributed to thousands of MacBook displays cracking, shattering or become outright destroyed.
-Apple even created an official help article, and they now even mention this in the documentation of every new MacBook sold (as seen here: Don’t close your Mac with a cover over the camera – Apple Support).
+Apple even created an official help article, and they now mention this in the documentation of every new MacBook sold (as seen here: Don’t close your Mac with a cover over the camera – Apple Support).

 Apple has since then discouraged using anything that isn’t part of the MacBook itself (apart from a case and sleeve for storage and protection), and especially does not recommend using third party products.